Pork Sisig: A Crispy & Flavorful Delight – The Ultimate sizzling Filipino appetizer in the Philippines

 - One cup of vinegar

-- 6 Thai chilli pepper
+- 6 Thai chilli peppers

 - 1.5 tbsp black pepper